SovnSkyrim/Aldrnari/README.md

 ### Why don't you wanna use Inigo/Legacy of the Dragonborn (LOTD)?????
 They're the best mods ever!!!!
 [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) has the answer, use ctrl+f in there.
 Refusing to hear my opinion and accept it is a warnable behavior in my Discord.

+### Please give us more fps... / A more performance friendly profile??

+It's a beta, it's a WIP, I can't please everyone by now but I can't just give you stuff right now.

+I have 2 tips that voids you support as per Rule 11 of both Wabbajack and my Discords.
+- Regenerate DynDOLOD with other settings, not High
+     - Current DynDOLOD uses High and Ultra Trees, those are known to be FPS Heavy
+- Follow this set of instructions to put your ENB in a more performance mode:
+     - In Enbseries.ini; change those values:
+     - [EFFECT]
+	- EnableDepthOfField=false
+	- EnableNormalMappingShadows=false

+     - [SSAO_GAME]
+	- AOAmount=0.0
+	- AOAmountInterior=0.0

+     - [SSAO_SSIL]
+	- UseSelfIntersecting=false
+	- SourceTexturesScale=0.25
+	- SamplingQuality=1
+	- If you put intersecting to false, I strongly you to change SamplingRange=0.24 to SamplingRange=0.40 for balance the AO on face NPC in exterior

+     - [COMPLEXFIRELIGHTS]
+	- EnableShadow=false

+     - [COMPLEXPARTICLELIGHTS]
+	- EnableShadow=false
+	- EnableNormalMappingShadows=false

+     - [REFLECTION]
+	- Quality=-1

+     - [UNDERWATER]
+	- HighQualityCaustics=false

+     - [WATER]
+	- EnableTessellation=false

+Those are the easiest tweaks you can do.

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!